d4julian/Slash-Discord/README.md

 ```
 #### Make sure your Discord link starts with `https://` or `http://`

-## Commands
-Only one command for this plugin.
-You guessed it! **/discord**

 ## Any issues?
 Suggestions?
-Feel free to contact me on [Discord](https://discord.gg/mGgfyaS) or leave an issue here on GitHub.
+Feel free to contact me on [Discord](https://discord.gg/mGgfyaS) or leave an issue on GitHub.